 an existing package.
 While at the level of the specification, global uniqueness cannot be validated, consumers using

-ensure identifiers are globally unique.Examples:
+the id property MUST ensure identifiers are globally unique.Examples:

 {"id": "b03ec84-77fd-4270-813b-0c698943f7ce"}